Precautions you need to consider while taking anti-anxiety medications

 What is Anxiety Disorder?

-Symptoms of anxiety disorder can be mental (racing thoughts, constant worrying, restlessness and difficulty concentrating) and physical (heart palpitations, sweating, trembling, shortness of breath, chest pain, nausea, dizziness and chills or hot flashes).
+Symptoms of anxiety disorders can be mental (racing thoughts, constant worrying, restlessness and difficulty concentrating) and physical (heart palpitations, sweating, trembling, shortness of breath, chest pain, nausea, dizziness and chills or hot flashes).
 These symptoms can be so severe that they interfere with your relationships, keep you from being able to enjoy your life, or even make it difficult for you to leave your home.

 Anti-Anxiety Meds and Their Side Effects